argoproj/argo-rollouts/docs/generated/notification-services/overview.md

 The notification services represent integration with services such as slack, email or custom webhook.
-Services are configured in `argocd-notifications-cm` ConfigMap using `service.<type>.(<custom-name>)` keys and might reference sensitive data from `argocd-notifications-secret` Secret.
+Services are configured in `<config-map-name>` ConfigMap using `service.<type>.(<custom-name>)` keys and might reference sensitive data from `argocd-notifications-secret` Secret.
 Following example demonstrates slack service configuration: